danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

     >7KHD_4|Chain D
     QRPTGGPGCGPGRLLLGTGTDARCCRVHTTRCCRDYPGEECCSEWDCMCVQPEFHCGDPCCTTCRHHPCPPGQGVQSQGKFSFGFQCIDCASGTFSGGHEGHCKPWTDCTQFGFLTVFPGNKTHNAVCVPGSPPAEP

-In our multimer, chains A-B and chains C-D are repeated.
+In our protein, chains A-B and chains C-D are repeated.

-Then, submit the following sh file:
+Then, submit the following sh file, remember to change the **--output_dir** and **--fasta_paths** to match your input `fasta` file and output folder:

 ::